 DOD budget documents demonstrate that it is moving forward with plans to conduct a test of conventional prompt strike system from a naval vessel.
-In its FY2015 budget request, DOD noted that, during FY2013, it began to review a new series of demonstrations within the Alternate Reentry system program area by the Navy's strategic systems program.
+In its FY2015 budget request, DOD noted that, during FY2013, it began to review a new series of demonstrations within the Alternate Re-Entry System program area by the Navy's strategic systems program.
 It also stated that it would begin critical design reviews and begin to assemble a vehicle for a Navy flight test in FY2015.
 The FY2014 budget documents note that a flight test of Navy variant of a conventional prompt strike system, which could be a reference to the intermediate-range option deployed on Virginia-class submarines, might occur before the end of 2016.

 This schedule has slipped, possibly as a result of the August 2014 flight test failure, but it remains in the plan for the CPGS program.
-In its FY2017 budget request, DOD indicates that it now plans to conduct a first Navy flight experiment in late 2017 and a second Navy flight experiment in 2019.
+In its FY2017 budget request, DOD indicated that it planned to conduct a first Navy flight experiment in late 2017 and a second Navy flight experiment in 2019.
+This schedule remains intact in DOD's FY2018 budget request.